The Blog Social

 3. Short-Form Video Platforms

-These prioritize quick, high-engagement vertical video content.
+These prioritise quick, high-engagement vertical video content.

 Examples: TikTok, Instagram Reels, YouTube Shorts.